griddb/docs-en/manuals/GridDB_SQL_Reference.md

   | LONG                  | from 1000 to 2<sup>63</sup>-1 |
   | TIMESTAMP             | 1 or more                     |

 - If the column of TIMESTAMP (including TIMESTAMP with specified precision) is specified, the interval unit should also be specified.
-DAY is the only value that can be specified as the interval unit.
+DAY and HOUR are the values that can be specified as the interval unit.
 - The interval unit cannot be specified for columns of any types other than above.

+[Memo]

+- When a new interval is created, a data partition (container) that corresponds to that particular interval will also be generated.
+The partitioning feature has the benefit of properly reducing the data size that one data partition manages and leveraging parallelism, thereby improving performance.
+At the same time, however, it has also the disadvantage in that an increase in the number of data partitions incurs an overhead in merging them, which in turn leads to memory increase and performance degrade.
+- By default, GridDB results in an error at the point when 10,000 data partitions are generated in a table.
+The configuration file value for the upper limit on the number of data partitions to be generated can be modified.
+For details, see the [GridDB Features Reference](GridDB_FeaturesReference.md).

 ***Option specifications***